saditya13/G-Loss-Graph-guided-fine-tuning-of-Language-Models/Readme.md

 # G-Loss: Graph-inspired fine-tuning of Language Models

-This repository contains a modular implementation of supervised text classification using BERT-based models with G-Loss functions and other loss functions, including Cross-Entropy (CE), and Supervised Contrastive Learning (SCL).
+This repository contains code to train and evaluate BERT-based text classifiers using graph-inspired loss functions (G-Loss), supervised contrastive loss (SCL) and standard cross-entropy (CE).
+The codebase includes a "Combined with CE" supervised training implementation and a "Standalone" unsupervised/contrastive implementation.

+## Highlights
+- Implementations: G-Loss (graph-based), SCL (supervised contrastive), CE (cross-entropy).
+- Training scripts with logging, checkpointing and Optuna hyperparameter search support.
+- Example datasets and toy splits included under `data/` for quick runs.
 ## Installation

 1. Clone the repository: